beccajeffery/Cyclistic-Google-Data-Analytics-Capstone/README.md

 ## Prepare
 For this case study, I used 12 months of Cyclistic’s 2025 bike ride data (01/01/2025 to 31/01/2025) from the following Divvy database: https://divvy-tripdata.s3.amazonaws.com/index.html.
-It has been made available by Motivate International Inc. under this license.
 <br><br>

 IS THE DATA ROCCC?